 Do you care?

 I remember when my kid while in high school said he wanted to be a cop.
-It was the worst motivations of all – the need for power, the desire to legally control others.
-It’s an honorable profession.
-He needed something to strive for but I held my breath ’til he wandered away from that desire because he had no business being a cop.
+It was with the worst motivation of all – the need for power, the desire to legally control others.
+It is an honorable profession with some cops motivated to help others.
+My son needed something to strive for but I held my breath ’til he wandered away from that desire because he had no business being a cop with that attitude.

 The only way this can possibly stop is we all speak up.
 If we all “just say no” to our representatives.
 Not by rioting or even protesting.
 People are dying.
 It’s time all of us realize that we have police problems in this country and it’s time to look at what we have and what we want to have and act on it.